kerberos-io/rtsp-benchmark/README.md

 ## How to use

-Make sure you have Golang installed on your machine, and that you have access to the Kerberos Factory api.
+Make sure you have Golang installed on your machine, and that you have access to the Kerberos Factory API.
 Once you have that dependency ready, you can simply execute the `go run` or `go build` command to execute the benchmark or build the benchmark binary.

     go run main.go -factory-api=http://api...